omclabs/express-rabbitmq/README.md

 ### What is this repository for? ###

 * a REST API using ExpressJS to create a message in Rabbit MQ
-* Include a listener for processing the message in Rabbit MQ
+* Listener for processing the message in Rabbit MQ

 ### How do I get set up? ###